-COVID-19 had a severe and negative impact on the Chinese and the global economy in the first quarter of 2020.
+COVID-19 continued to have a severe and negative impact on the Chinese and the global economy in 2021.
 Whether this will lead to a prolonged downturn in the economy is still unknown.
 Even before the outbreak of COVID-19, the global macroeconomic environment was facing numerous challenges.
 The growth rate of the Chinese economy has gradually slowed in recent years and the trend may continue in the foreseeable future.
 China had a negative gross domestic product, or GDP, growth in the first quarter of 2020, which broke the record of the continued GDP growth in China for the past decades.
-There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China, Unrest, terrorist threats, and the potential for war in the Middle East and elsewhere may increase market volatility across the globe.
-There have also been concerns about the relationship between China and other countries, including the surrounding Asian countries, which may potentially have economic effects.
-In particular, there is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations, and tariffs.
+There is considerable uncertainty over the long-term effects of the monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China, and the changes thereof.
+Unrest, terrorist threats, and the potential for war in the Middle East and elsewhere may increase market volatility across the globe.
 United Kingdom's exit from the European Union, commonly referred to as the "Brexit," has created significant uncertainty about the future relationship between the United Kingdom and the European Union.
-These developments, or the perception that any of them could occur, may adversely affect European and worldwide economic and market conditions.
+More recently, there have been heightened tensions in international relations, particularly between the United States and China, but also as a result of the war in Ukraine and sanctions on Russia.
+These tensions have affected both diplomatic and economic ties between the two countries.
+Heightened tensions could reduce levels of trade, investments, technological exchanges, and other economic activities between the two major economies.
+The existing tensions and any further deterioration in the relationship between the United States and China may have a negative impact on the general, economic, political, and social conditions in both countries.
+These developments, or the perception that any of them could occur, may adversely affect worldwide economic and market conditions.
 Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
 Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations, and financial condition.